caped-doshi/your-anime-recs/README.md

 - [x] Create database that stores more details about each anime.
 - [x] Use anime database to put picture and more details about each name in the search results.
 - [x] Show similar movies so the user knows why its recommended.
-- [ ] Create a history navbar item that shows all the ratings of anime user has reviewed.
+- [x] Create a history navbar item that shows all the ratings of anime user has reviewed.
-- [ ] Use fuzzy search algorithm and limit search results to only 5.
+- [x] Use fuzzy search algorithm and limit search results to only 5.
 - [x] Make improvements to the recommendation by using the genre of the anime to increase/decrease similarity score.
+- [ ] Create a neat home page.